Nora Mørk

 Nora Mørk (born 5 April 1991) is a Norwegian handball player for Team Esbjerg and the Norwegian national team.

 She made her debut on the Norwegian national team on 21 September 2010.

 Before joining Team Esbjerg, she played for Bækkelaget, Aalborg DH, Njård, Larvik, Győr, CSM București and Vipers Kristiansand.

 Her achievements include winning the EHF Champions League six times with three clubs.
-She has won two gold medals and two silver medals at the IHF World Women's Handball Championship, five gold medals at the European Women's Handball Championship, and one Olympic gold medal and two Olympic bronze medals.
+She has won three gold medals and two silver medals at the IHF World Women's Handball Championship, five gold medals at the European Women's Handball Championship, and one Olympic gold medal and two Olympic bronze medals.

 Career

 Club career

 Mørk played for the clubs Bækkelaget, Aalborg DH, and Njård IL, and then for Larvik HK from 2009 to 2016.
 With Larvik she won the Norwegian League and the Norwegian Cup five times, and won the EHF Champions League in 2011.

 From 2016 to 2019, she played for the Hungarian club Győri ETO KC, winning the Hungarian Championship three times, in 2016/2017, 2017/2018, and 2018/2019.
 She also won the EHF Champions League with Győri three times, in 2017, 2018, and 2019.
 From 2019 to 2020, she played for the Romanian club CSM București, but was injured with a raptured ACL the whole season.

 She played for the club Vipers Kristiansand from 2020–2022, and won both the Norwegian League and Norwegian Cup twice with Vipers, as well as winning the EHF Champions League in 2021 and 2022.

 From 2022, she started playing for the Danish club Team Esbjerg.